pthtcordnry/galactic-grayzone/README.md

 - [Contact](#contact)

 ## Introduction
-My Awesome Game is a fast-paced, interactive game showcasing modern C/C++ programming.
+This is an interactive game showcasing modern C/C++ programming.
 It leverages the power of raylib for rendering and dearImGui for the graphical user interface.
 The project includes both a standard game mode and an editor mode.

 ## Features
-- **RayLib**: Powered by raylib for high-performance graphics.
+- **RayLib**: Powered by raylib.
 - **Editor Interface**: Utilizes dearImGui for a modern editor interface.
 - **Multiple Build Modes**: Choose between a standard game, an editor version, or enable debug options.